Guatemala Human Rights Commission/USA

 For Women's Right to Live

-GHRC launched a campaign in 2005 to end the brutal violence against women in Guatemala that has claimed the lives of over 3,000 young women since 2000.
-Of the 3,000 women murdered since 2000, there have been fewer than 30 firm court sentences, including both convictions and acquittals.
-According to police figures, 665 women were killed in Guatemala in 2005, an astonishing twenty percent increase from the 527 killed in 2004.
-Police figures show that the violence continues as 603 women were killed in 2006.
+GHRC launched a campaign in 2005 to end the brutal violence against women in Guatemala that has claimed the lives of over 5,000 young women since 2000.
+There have been fewer than 30 sentences, which includes both convictions and acquittals.
+Police figures show that the violence continues; 708 women were killed in 2009 and over 630 in 2010.
 The Guatemalan government is doing little to stem the violence, so the international community must make its voice heard.

 Violence Against Women

 The starkest expressions of Guatemala’s spiral into violence are the brutal murders of women.
-Since 2000, more than 3,000 women have been murdered in Guatemala, and each year the body count rises.
-In 2004, the number of women killed increased by twenty-eight percent over the previous year, to a total of 527 deaths.
-This rate—more than forty murders a month—is staggering.
-According to police figures, 665 women were killed in Guatemala in 2005, an astonishing twenty percent increase from the 527 killed in 2004.
-In 2006, the violence continued and police figures report that 603 women were killed in Guatemala this past year.
+Since 2000, almost 5,000 women have been murdered in Guatemala, and each year the body count rises.
+In 2010 alone, 630 women were killed.
 By way of comparison, more women have been killed in one year in Guatemala than were murdered in the past decade in Ciudad Juárez, Mexico.

 Perhaps the very horror and the astounding scope of these murders explain the silence and inaction of the Guatemalan government and the international community.
 “Everyone knows about the murdered women of Ciudad Juárez, but it’s as if the case of the murdered women of Guatemala were being hushed up,’’ noted Hilda Morales, of Guatemala’s No Violence Against Women Network.
 The US embassy, for one, has not expressed particular concern.
 When confronted with the issue of women’s murders in Guatemala, U.S. State Department officials respond that more men and children than women are being murdered.
 Indeed, the murders of men and children have also increased as the crime rate has risen, but the percentage of homicide victims who are women climbs every year.
 What differentiates the murders of women in Guatemala from the murders of men and children is not simply the numbers but the brutality of the killings.
 Most women are raped and tortured before being killed, and their mutilated bodies are left in public places, to be found by members of their communities.